Palm Beach Gardens DUI Attorney

 - Status as a convicted felon for certain repeat or aggravated offenses

-DUI laws are dense with legal language and procedural requirements that are difficult to navigate without substantial courtroom experience.
-Attempting to handle a DUI case alone puts you at serious risk of missing critical deadlines or failing to properly challenge the evidence against you.
+DUI laws are dense with procedural requirements.
+Attempting to handle a Palm Beach Gardens DUI case alone puts you at serious risk of missing critical deadlines or failing to properly challenge the evidence against you.

 The 10-Day License Suspension Deadline